intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

 This proposal details what is required to provide this information as a SYCL extensions.

-## Feature Test Macro ##

-The same Feature Test Macro will be used for the new device descriptor support.
-It will be defined as:

-    #define SYCL_EXT_INTEL_GPU_DEVICE_INFO 1

 # Intel GPU PCI Address #